nuitrcs/r-online-2020/README.md

 ### Get Materials

-[Download this repository](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/) (but wait until late Sunday or early Monday, as I'll be updating materials until then)
+[Download this repository](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/) (but wait until a few days before the workshop starts to make sure you get the most up-to-date materials)

 Then you will have the datasets and exercises downloaded to your computer to work on.
 Open the `r-online-2020.Rproj` file in the project directory to make sure your working directory is set correctly for the scripts.

 ### Handouts

 During in-person workshops, these are the handouts we usually provide.
-You may find them useful.
+You may find them useful to have available as you work.

 [RStudio Cheat Sheets](https://www.rstudio.com/resources/cheatsheets/) are short pdfs that summarize key R functions on specific topics.
 Many people print them out for reference while working in R.  The `ggplot2` cheat sheet, in particular, is indispensable when working with that package.